pattertj/Moon/_drafts/2018-01-30-Iterating-On-the-Smart-Home-Part-Two.md

 # Wrap-Up

 Overall, this project took me a full weekend with trial-and-error to get running.
+Tackling the work incrementally and iterating on certain portions allowed me to deliver small wins and keep up the momentum on the project.

-But through the process I learned a ton about how Home Assistant works and how to configure it.
+Through the process I learned a ton about how Home Assistant works and how to configure it.
 I have built other automations since this one, but this is my far my most frquently used.
-The conveinance factor is high and it's really sold me on the power of what is possible in home assistant.
+The conveinance factor is high and it has really sold me on the power of what is possible in home assistant.

+I'm currently working on a Home Assistant based security system utilizing Z-Wave devices that I'll cover in a future post!